Mombasa–Nairobi Standard Gauge Railway

-The Mombasa–Nairobi Standard Gauge Railway is a standard-gauge railway (SGR) in Kenya that connects the large Indian Ocean city of Mombasa with Nairobi, the country's capital and largest city.
+The Mombasa–Nairobi Standard Gauge Railway, completed in 2017, was built as the first phase of the Kenya Standard Gauge Railway.
+It is a standard-gauge railway (SGR) in Kenya that connects the large Indian Ocean city of Mombasa with Nairobi, the country's capital and largest city.
 This SGR runs parallel to the narrow-gauge Uganda Railway that was completed in 1901 under British colonial rule.
 The East African Railway Master Plan provides for the Mombasa–Nairobi SGR to link with other SGRs being built in the East African Community.

-At a cost of US$3.6 billion, the SGR was among Kenya's most expensive infrastructure projects as at the time it was launched.
+At a cost of US$3.6 billion, the SGR was among Kenya's most expensive infrastructure projects at the time it was launched.
 The prime contractor was the China Road & Bridge Corporation CRBC, which hired 25,000 Kenyans to work on the railway.
 CRBC's holding company, China Communications Construction Company is contracted to operate the line for its first five years.
 As of 2020, railway operation expenses exceeded revenues.

-An extension from Nairobi to Suswa was completed in October 2019 extending the line's length to approximately 592 km.
+An extension from Nairobi to Naivasha and Suswa, begun in 2018, was completed in October 2019, extending the line's length by 120 km from its original length of 472 km to approximately 592 km.

 The first fare-paying passengers boarded the "Madaraka Express" on Madaraka Day (1 June 2017), the 54th anniversary of Kenya's attainment of self-rule from Great Britain.
 Commercial freight services began on 1 January 2018.
 Passenger uptake has exceeded expectations, with the train carrying 2 million riders in the first 17 months of operation.
-By November 2018, the SGR was operating 30 freight trains and 4 passenger trains per day. double stack freight trains have run on the line since 2018.
+By November 2018, the SGR was operating 30 freight trains and 4 passenger trains per day.
+Double stack freight trains have run on the line since 2018.